-Plagiarism vs copyright infringement can be characterized as different subjects and they should not be used interchangeably.
+Plagiarism vs copyright infringement can be characterized as different subjects and should not be used interchangeably.

-In today’s world where technology has been much advanced and everything can be found on the internet, it’s easy for people to misuse other’s content or work and use it as their own without the permission of the original creator.
-Students also commit this by submitting college assignments as their own which are originally written by someone else.
-In this article, the author has discussed the difference between plagiarism and copyright infringement and how to differentiate the copyright infringement and plagiarism as these two terms sound very similar but in reality there are a lot of differences which the common people should be aware of.
+In today’s world, where technology has been much advanced, and everything can be found on the internet, it’s easy for people to misuse other’s content or work and use it as their own without the permission of the original creator.
+Students also commit this by submitting college assignments as their own, originally written by someone else.
+In this article, the author has discussed the difference between plagiarism and copyright infringement and how to differentiate copyright infringement and plagiarism as these two terms sound very similar, but in reality, there are a lot of differences that the common people should be aware of.

-The main difference between plagiarism and copyright infringement is that the plagiarism is an ethical issue whereas the copyright infringement is a legal issue.
-Plagiarism can be defined when someone commits passing off someone else’s work as their own whereas copyright infringement comes into effect when someone uses a copyrighted material without taking the permission of the copyright owner.
-However, both copyright infringement and plagiarism have one thing in common, that is, both the cases happen without the permission of the original owner.
+The main difference between plagiarism and copyright infringement is that plagiarism is ethical, whereas copyright infringement is legal.
+Plagiarism can be defined as when someone commits to passing off someone else’s work as their own.
+In contrast, copyright infringement comes into effect when someone uses copyrighted material without taking the permission of the copyright owner.
+However, both copyright infringement and plagiarism have one thing in common: both cases happen without the original owner’s permission.

-Everyone knows that stealing anyone’s item or material is regarded as a crime but stealing someone’s ideas, quotations, illustrations, words is known as plagiarism which isn’t a crime but an ethical issue.
+Everyone knows that stealing anyone’s item or material is regarded as a crime but stealing someone’s ideas, quotations, illustrations, and words is known as plagiarism which isn’t a crime but an ethical issue.
 Plagiarism can occur in different forms and situations.
-It usually happens when a person uses someone else’s work and claims it as his own, along with that he doesn’t even give any credits to the deserving person.
+It usually happens when a person uses someone else’s work and claims it as his own; along with that, he doesn’t even give any credit to the deserving person.

-Generally, the act of plagiarism occurs in academic, in both physical mode and electronic mode.
-When a student copies everything from an article written by someone else and doesn’t provide any footnotes or citations and submit it under his name.
-Plagiarism can also occur in case of unpublished articles such as lecture notes or any notes made by other students but if someone uses it without giving a proper credit to the author, then it would lead to plagiarism.
-Moreover, plagiarism can occur in various different forms, such as:
+Generally, the act of plagiarism occurs in academics, in both physical mode and electronic modes.
+When a student copies everything from an article written by someone else, doesn’t provide any footnotes or citations, and submits it under his name.
+Plagiarism can also occur in the case of unpublished articles such as lecture notes or any notes made by other students, but if someone uses it without giving proper credit to the author, it will lead to plagiarism.
+Moreover, plagiarism can occur in various forms, such as:

 - Submission of someone else’s work or ideas as one’s own.

-- Failing to add citations which should contain true or accurate information.
+- Failing to add citations that should contain true or accurate information.

-- If you’re adding quotations then it should be within quotation marks and you should provide the citations in order to give credits to the original author.
+- If you’re adding quotations, it should be within quotation marks, and you should provide the citations to give credit to the original author.

 - Changing and duplicating the words of a sentence without providing the proper citation.

-In the field of academics, the act of plagiarism is common and many students commit it without being aware of what plagiarism actually is.
-However, plagiarism has serious consequences and penalties which can vary from marks deduction to the suspension from the college, the range of punishment depends upon the seriousness of the case.
-However, plagiarism can be prevented if someone is giving full credits through citations to the original author.
+In the field of academics, the act of plagiarism is common, and many students commit it without being aware of what plagiarism is.
+However, plagiarism has serious consequences and penalties, which can vary from mark deduction to suspension from the college.
+The range of punishment depends upon the seriousness of the case.
+However, plagiarism can be prevented if someone gives full credit through citations to the original author.

-- Using sentences, graphs, photographs, and charts without providing citations or footnotes.
+- Using sentences, graphs, photographs, and charts without citations or footnotes.